antonioniro/fluid_trackerv2/README.md

 ### Performance Tips:
 - Use smaller ROI for faster processing
 - Enable debug mode only when needed
-- Save color profiles for repeated use
-- Close other applications for better performance

 ## 📁 File Structure
 ```